 A choice blend of cultural immersion and safari splendor enhanced by the invaluable knowledge of an African Sky guide.

-Guests will be met upon arrival at O R Tambo International in Johannesburg from where the 10 Day Wildlife and Culture Tour travels east through the coal-rich Highveld and the rolling hills of Mpumalanga to the Mpumalanga Panorama Route.
+Guests will be met upon arrival at O.R.
+Tambo International in Johannesburg from where the tour travels east through the coal-rich Highveld and the rolling hills of Mpumalanga to the Mpumalanga Panorama Route.
 Here visits are made to the Blyde River Gorge, dominated by the triplet peaks of the Three Rondavels and God's Window, a cleft in the edge of the escarpment from where magnificent views of the Lowveld can be enjoyed.
 God's Window is situated in a patch of indigenous forest where many flowering and aromatic plants flourish.
-A visit is also made to the historical mining village of Pilgrim's Rest.
+A visit is also made to the historic mining village of Pilgrim's Rest.
 It is one of the most perfect examples of a mining town born during the excitement of an alluvial gold rush.
 Gold was discovered here in 1873 and the town was declared a national monument in 1986.
 Guests will have a gold digging and panning demonstration before traveling on to the overnight destination, which will be reached during the late afternoon.
 Mount Sheba is tucked away amongst the mountains above the historic mining town of Pilgrim's Rest.
-The forest surrounding Mount Sheba is home to a multitude of small creatures and birds, and has numerous carefully worn exquisite forest paths that reveal the quiet grace of the flora and the fauna.
+The forest surrounding Mount Sheba is home to a multitude of small creatures and birds and has numerous carefully worn exquisite forest paths that reveal the quiet grace of the flora and the fauna.
 The late afternoon is devoted to rest and relaxation in these tranquil surroundings.

-The area is a paradise for the wildlife enthusiast, with close to 150 different mammal species ranging from Brant's climbing mouse, weighing no more than a few grams, to the mighty African elephant, which can weigh up to 7 000kg.
+The area is a paradise for the wildlife enthusiast, with close to 150 different mammal species ranging from Brant's climbing mouse, weighing no more than a few grams, to the mighty African elephant, which can weigh up to 7000kg.
 The identified bird species in the area number more than 500 and the area is blessed with an abundance of flora.
-An early morning and late afternoon game drive in the company of your experienced guide affords the opportunity to enjoy the natural treasures of this part of Africa.
-The unique insight and knowledge of the guide is sure to add to the enjoyment and understanding of the habits and behavior of the different species.
+Early morning and late afternoon game drive in the company of your experienced guide affords the opportunity to enjoy the natural treasures of this part of Africa.
+The unique insight and knowledge of the guide are sure to add to the enjoyment and understanding of the habits and behavior of the different species.

-A morning spent at leisure in inspiring mountain scenery is followed by a return journey to Johannesburg where guests are then assisted with check-in at the airport or, alternatively, transferred to any location of their choice in either Johannesburg or Pretoria after a memorable 10 Day Wildlife and Culture Tour in South Africa.
+A morning spent at leisure in inspiring mountain scenery is followed by a return journey to Johannesburg where guests are then assisted with check-in at the airport or, alternatively, transferred to any location of their choice in either Johannesburg or Pretoria after a memorable South African tour.